Radiative Dirac neutrino masses and dark matter in a $U(1)_{B-L}$ extended model: Charged Lepton Flavor Violation (cLFV)

 where the nucleon matrix elements $G_K^{q,p(n)}$ are taken from Refs.~\cite{Kuno:1999jp, Kosmas:2001mv, Arganda:2007jw}.
 In the present model, the effective quark-level couplings are~\cite{Vicente:2014wga}

 where $Q_q$ is the electric charge of the quark $q$.
 The quantities $A_D$ and $A_{ND}$ are defined in Eqs.~\eqref{eq:AD} and~\eqref{eq:AND}, respectively.
-Finally, the current experimental bounds and projected future sensitivities for the cLFV processes considered in this work are summarized in Table~\ref{tab:LFV}.
+A more complete EFT treatment of coherent $\mu$--$e$ conversion, including improved nuclear and hadronic inputs, has recently been presented in Ref. \cite{Haxton:2024lyc}.
+In the present work, we employ the standard phenomenological formalism of Ref. \cite{Kitano:2002mt}, which is sufficient for the level of accuracy required in our numerical analysis.
+Finally, the current experimental bounds and projected future sensitivities for the cLFV processes considered in this work are summarized in table~\ref{tab:LFV}.

 In our numerical analysis, the Yukawa couplings $y_1$ and $y_2$ are treated as real parameters, corresponding to a single generation of active neutrinos, without loss of generality.
 While a fully general treatment would require promoting $y_1$ and $y_2$ to $3\times 3$ matrices, thereby introducing additional flavor structure, such an extension does not qualitatively alter the conclusions of this study and is therefore not pursued here.
 We perform a comprehensive parameter scan over the relevant model parameters.
 The ranges adopted for the scan are summarized as follows: